SP-Interlace/energy-dashboard-api/README.md

 A Django Application and scraping scripts to support energy dashboard and infrastructure campaign frontends.

-Poetry, pre-commit and ruff are used to manage its dependencies and general development lifecycle, following the standard ofother LFG projects.
+Poetry, pre-commit and ruff are used to manage its dependencies and general development lifecycle, following the standard of other LFG projects.

 ### Setup